D. Srinivas (instrumentalist)

 D. Srinivas, also known as Veena Srinivas (born 12 September 1968) is an Indian veena player of Carnatic music.

 Early life and background

 Srinivas was born in Hyderabad, Andhra Pradesh, to Tulasi, a popular veena player.
 He travels extensively for his concerts.

 Career

 Srinivas gave his maiden concert at the age of 9 for All India Radio, Hyderabad.

-He is a top grade Veena artist and received Ugadi Visishta puraskaram by the chief minister of Andhra Pradesh.
-Performing Prestigious Veena concerts all over India and Abroad since 25 years.
+He is a Veena artist and received Ugadi Visishta puraskaram by the chief minister of Andhra Pradesh.
+Performing Veena concerts all over India and Abroad since 25 years.
 He is the only Veena artist who performed at the UN.